-- A. To maintain biodiversity and protect wildlife habitats, the scheme promoter for the IAMP will: - i.
-Avoid direct and minimise any indirect impacts on designated Local Wildlife Sites (LWS) (as shown on the policies map) where possible; - ii.
-Maintain the River Don as a functional ecological corridor through the implementation of an ecological buffer along the River Don corridor and around Local Wildlife Sites; with the exception of the bridge crossing; - iii.
-Minimise loss of semi-natural habitats.
+A. To maintain and enhance biodiversity and protect wildlife habitats, the development of IAMP should: scheme promoter for the IAMP will:

+- i.
+Aavoid direct and minimise any indirect impacts on designated Local Wildlife Sites (LWS) (as shown on the policies map) where possible; - ii.
+Mmaintain and enhance the River Don as a functional ecological corridor through the implementation of an ecological buffer along the River Don corridor and around Local Wildlife Sites; with the exception of the bridge crossing; - iii.
+Mminimise loss of semi-natural habitats.
 Lost or degraded habitats should be replaced with habitats of equivalent or greater quantity and quality to ensure net gains for nature and accommodate protected species located within the AAP area; - iv.
-Minimise loss of existing mature trees, woodland blocks and hedgerows.
+Mminimise loss of existing mature trees, woodland blocks and hedgerows.
 Around the edges of the development, trees and hedgerows should be retained and enhanced; - v.
-Design swales and Sustainable Drainage Systems (SuDS) to take account of additional wildlife benefits; - vi.
-Restrict or minimise public access to areas of ecological sensitivity; and - vii.
-Create links between retained and new habitat areas within and beyond the IAMP AAP area. - B. As part of the DCO application an Ecological Impact Assessment should be included in the Environmental Impact Assessment.
+Ddesign swales and Sustainable Drainage Systems (SuDS) to take account of additional wildlife benefits: - vi.
+Rrestrict or minimise public access to areas of ecological sensitivity; and - vii.
+Ccreate links between retained and new habitat areas within and beyond the IAMP AAP area. - B. To support proposed development As part of the DCO application an Ecological Impact Assessment should be included in the Environmental Impact Assessment.
 This shall be undertaken to influence development proposals and ensure potential impacts are prevented or mitigated.
 Ecological proposals should be designed in conjunction with landscape and drainage specialists, to maximise the ecological value of landscape planting and drainage features.
 Proposals should include an appropriate long term Management Plan that will ensure long-term ecological value is maintained.

-This policy sets out principles to protect and enhance the ecological value of the IAMP and to encourage development based on sound sustainability principles.
+- 161. This policy sets out principles to protect and enhance the ecological value of the IAMP and to encourage development based on sound sustainability principles. - 162.
 The policy seeks to limit the impact on the ecological features within the IAMP AAP through the implementation of wildlife buffers and restricted areas of public access for the most ecologically sensitive areas, in order to minimise disturbance.
-The approach seeks to achieve an ecologically sensitive design that is integrated with green infrastructure, landscape character and SuDS; and offers ecological enhancement to achieve a net gain for nature.

-The Local Wildlife Sites within the IAMP AAP area which this policy applies to include Elliscope Farm, East / Hylton Bridge and River Don East House; Usworth Burn and the River Don corridor.

-By maintaining the River Don as a functional ecological corridor, this will enable ecological connectivity throughout the development site between existing and new ecological features across the scheme.
-The policy also seeks to ensure the creation of networks linking areas of retained and created habitat.
+The approach seeks to achieve an ecologically sensitive design that is integrated with green infrastructure, landscape character and SuDS; and offers ecological enhancement to achieve a net gain for nature. - 163.
+The Local Wildlife Sites within the IAMP AAP area which this policy applies to include Elliscope Farm, East / Hylton Bridge and River Don East House; Usworth Burn and the River Don corridor. - 164.
+Ecological mitigation measures will both maintain and enhance By maintaining the River Don as a functional ecological corridor.
+This-will enable ecological connectivity throughout the development site between existing and new ecological features. across the scheme.
+The policy also seeks to ensure the creation of networks linking areas of retained and created habitat. - 165.
 The policy aligns with the aims of the NPPF to achieve net gains for nature and maximise the ecological value of the area.
 This includes conserving and enhancing the natural environment and reducing pollution of the River Don.
-Habitat creation will recognise the protected species on site, including the wintering and breeding bird assemblage, and will accommodate these species within the IAMP
+Habitat creation will recognise the protected species on site, including the wintering and breeding bird assemblage, and will